 Communicating with Confused or Sensory-impaired People

 An extended training program in AAT.
 What is Animal Assisted Therapy?Center for Animal Assisted Therapy, University of North Texas.
 A professional level article by Dr. Cynthia Chandler (with academic references) outlining the history and value of Animal Assisted Therapy.

 We are a non-profit organization dedicated to providing therapy dogs to those who wish to discover the enrichment that dogs can bring.
 We provide certification testing to all prospective members (handler and dog) and insurance to those certified and active members of the organization.

 This organization, based in Sanford, Michigan offers courses and materials for everything from implementing and coordinating visiting animal programs to training and screening the participants.
 Workshops and seminars enhance the skills of registered teams.
-Included in the offerings are courses established under the guidelines of the Delta Society.
+Included in the offerings are courses established under the guidelines of the Pet Partners.
 When last visited this web site did not provide full access.

 This group provides Delta training and testing, safe handling workshops, insurance and networking opportunities in the Rockland County, New York, area.